m0re4u/KR-QR/README.md

 ```bash
 python3 graph_states [-f INFILE]
 ```
-The visualization of the state graph uses graphviz, and assumes it is installed and the `dot` command is accessible.
+The visualization of the state graph uses graphviz.